 Why travel far away when you can satisfy your wanderlust in the middle of Berlin?
-Here you don't have to choose between beach or mountains, Bali or Bavaria.
+Here you don't have to choose between beach or mountains, opt for time travel or cycling tours.
 Everything is possible in the capital.
-With our secret tips, wanderlust won't arise at all.
-Berlin has that, too.
+With our secret tips, you will find lots of things to inspire your wanderlust.

 Please show responsibility, wear your masks and follow the hygiene rules of the organizers.
 Don't be shy, but show your love for Berlin with d i s t a n c e - in support of everyones safety.